yxshee/summarization-nlp-/README.md

 ### Chosen Models

-The project explores both extractive and abstractive summarization techniques to provide comprehensive summarization solutions.

-1. **Extractive Summarization Models**:
-   - **TextRank**: An unsupervised graph-based ranking algorithm for keyword and sentence extraction.
-   - **BERTSum**: Utilizes BERT embeddings for enhanced sentence representation and selection.

-2. **Abstractive Summarization Models**:
-   - **Seq2Seq with Attention**: A foundational encoder-decoder architecture with attention mechanisms.
-   - **Transformer-Based Models**:
-     - **BART (Bidirectional and Auto-Regressive Transformers)**: Combines bidirectional and autoregressive transformers for robust text generation.
-     - **T5 (Text-To-Text Transfer Transformer)**: A versatile model that treats every NLP problem as a text generation task.
+This project employs the **T5 (Text-to-Text Transfer Transformer)**, a versatile model that treats every NLP problem as a text generation task.
+The T5 model has been fine-tuned on the XL-Sum dataset for generating high-quality abstractive summaries.
-     - **PEGASUS**: Specifically designed for abstractive summarization tasks with a pre-training objective tailored to summarization.

 ### Training Strategy